alphafox02/neumodvb/docs/lnbs.md

   The default value `FIXED DISH` should be used for LNBs not on a movable dish

-* `DiSEqC10`: the port number of the committed switch.
+* `DiSEqC10`. **Editable** The port number of the committed switch.
 The first port on a switch is always named `0`, so for DiSEqC10, the valid values are 0, 1, 2 and 3; -1 means "not present".

-* `DiSEqC11`: the port number for the uncommitted switch.
+* `DiSEqC11`. **Editable** The port number for the uncommitted switch.
 Valid values are  0...15. -1 means "not present".

+* `unicable`. **Editable** This should be checked if the LNB connection is configured in  **unicable mode.**
+  In unicable mode and LNB can send multiple narrow bands to the tuner, with each band typically containing one mux.
+  For proper functioning, this also requires configuration in the lnblist.

 If you use multiple "cascaded" switches, the order in which they are connected is also crucial for correct
 operation: